gfnord/xenserverbkp/README.md

 xenserverbkp
 ============

-Backup scripts for Citrix XenServer
+Backup scripts for Citrix XenServer.

+Please use at your own risk.